HYPER2307/test-app/README.md

 ### Linting and Formatting

-To check the code with ESLint and Prettier, use:
+To check the code with ESLint, use:

 ```bash
 npm run lint